Cinema du look (French for “cinema of the look”) is a French film movement that emerged in the mid-1980s.

 The first feature film to be labeled as Cinéma du look was Jean-Jacques Beineix’s 1981 film Diva.

-While this movie didn’t appeal to everyone, it wasn’t until Luc Besson’s 1983 science fiction adventure flick Le Dernier Combat that Cinéma du Look became popular and established itself as a legitimate genre.
+This movie didn’t appeal to everyone, but it was Luc Besson’s 1983 science-fiction adventure flick Le Dernier Combat that popularized cinéma du look and established that it was a legitimate genre.